How a California neighborhood’s holiday lights bring a community together

 Four-year-old Liam is happy – and that’s why this family keeps coming back, says Maria Tello, of nearby Reseda, California, with a grateful nod to the homeowners.

-“Thank you,’’ she says.
+“Thank you,” she says.

 My go-to place for holiday lights is the Los Angeles County Arboretum.
 For $30, I can walk through a cathedral of tiny white lights and wander in a field of tulip sculptures aflame with color.
 It’s a joyous outing for family and friends during dark December days.